Neural Mechanisms Of Spontaneous Recovery - Stroke Care Management

 Published: 14 July 2016

 An acute ischaemic cerebral event is a dynamic process with damage to brain tissue evolving over a short period of time.
 Initial insult due to lack of blood flow results in two identifiable areas of damage: core and penumbra.
 The core is the area of ‘direct hit’ resulting in tissue death and is considered non-salvageable.
-Surrounding the core is brain tissue (of collateral damage) which is at significant risk of being incorporated into the core of dead tissue.
-Generally, the larger the core the larger the extent of impairment, disability and a poorer outcome.
+Surrounding the core is brain tissue (of collateral damage), which is at significant risk of being incorporated into the core of dead tissue.
+Generally, the larger the core, the larger the extent of impairment and disability, and a poorer outcome.

 Neurological recovery is attributed to resolving oedema, the return of blood circulation to the penumbra, and diaschisis reversal.
 These local central nervous system (CNS) processes occur early on in neural recovery.
 Cortical reorganisation occurs later in recovery and is particularly influenced by active rehabilitation therapies and treatment.

 The National Stroke Foundation (NSF) Stroke Guidelines 2010 provide clinicians with recommendations and evidence to support clinical decision making.
-Efforts in the first few days and weeks post event is aimed at:
+Efforts in the first few days and weeks post event are aimed at:

 Clinicians working with stroke patients must know and understand the evidence and research behind the clinical guidelines and recommendations for stroke management.